•

 Article Submission Agreement

 All author(s) must agree to the submission rules (the Submission Agreement) set forth by SJOT upon submission of the article.
 The agreement includes the author(s) approval, contribution verification(s), agreement of submission, responsibility for the submitted content, conflict of interest, financial disclosures, and statement of exclusive submission.
+Manuscript submissions may be used for educational purposes.
 If there are concerns about the submission agreement, please contact the editors via email (see the Editorial Board).

 { top }